 B.Sc.
 Physics (Honors)

-The various specializations in physics can be made available for B.Sc. degree students pursuing undergraduate programmes
+The various specialisations in physics can be made available for B.Sc. degree students pursuing undergraduate programmes

 Computational Physics : This area of study equips students in complex computational and modeling procedures to help explore complex physical phenomena.
-Such a graduate equips individuals with the capability to address complex challenging issues pertaining to condensed matter, quantum, or fluid dynamics.
+Graduates are equipped with the capability to address complex challenging issues pertaining to condensed matter, quantum, or fluid dynamics.

-Astrophysics : This concentration enables the study of celestial objects and phenomena; students learn thoroughly about the universe, stellar evolution, and cosmology.
+Astrophysics : The programme enables the study of celestial objects and phenomena; students learn thoroughly about the universe, stellar evolution, and cosmology.
 Graduates are better placed for astronomical research careers, space exploration studies, and data analysis.

 Laser Technology : This programme is the core principles and applications of laser systems so that one will be able to master the field of laser physics, optical engineering, and laser material interaction.
 The graduate can enter fields like photonics, telecommunication, and manufacture.